Are home appliances covered under home insurance?

 When are home appliances not covered by homeowners insurance?

 Appliance problems related to age, maintenance or regular wear and tear are typically not covered by homeowners insurance.
-If you're not sure what your policy covers, your insurance provider can answer questions and help you make sure your coverage limits and deductible fit your needs.
+So, if your 24-year-old washing machine simply calls it quits one day, you’ll likely be paying out of pocket for a replacement.
+Ultimately, if you're not sure what your policy covers, your insurance provider can answer questions and help you make sure your coverage limits and deductible fit your needs.